jolovicsharp/geoplugin/README.md

 # geoplugin
-Unofficial GeoPlugin API client for Windows OS
+Unofficial GeoPlugin API client for Windows OS Written in C#.NET Working on a Net Framework version v4.5.2